Multicellular simulations with shape and volume constraints using optimal transport: Results

+Note that the optimization step ensures the strict volume constraint thanks to the unique choice of the potentials $w_i$ in \eqref{eq:Laguerre}, while the incompressibility force \eqref{eq:incompressibilityforce} tends to restore the preferred shapes.
+The approach thus differs from Voronoi-based models \cite{bi_motilitydriven_2016} where the potentials $w_i=0$ are always kept constant and the incompressibility constraint is instead enforced using an additional energy minimization principle.
+However, in both models, the main parameters are the centroid positions $x_i$ that follow equations of motion of the form \eqref{eq:generalequation}.
+Finally, let us mention that since the cell shapes are instantaneously computed as a Laguerre cell (i.e. the relaxation of cell shapes occurs within a single simulation step), the framework implicitly assumes that the relaxation of the interface shape is much faster than the relaxation of the cell-center positions $x_i$.
+Under this approximation, this model does not describe the intrinsic relaxation dynamics of the interface shape itself.

-We provide several examples to showcase the applicability and versatility of our model in comparison to other computational models.
-All these examples are based on \eqref{eq:generalequation}, where the detailed parameters are gathered in the Methods section.
+In the following, we provide several examples to showcase the applicability and versatility of our model in comparison to other computational models.
+All these examples are based on \eqref{eq:generalequation}, The detailed numerical values of the parameters as well as implementation details regarding the computation of the cost, of the interaction forces and of the boundary conditions are gathered in the Methods section.